 Thermal Hot Springs and Wild Birds : Pontevedra to Caldas de Reis

-Camino Portuguese
+Camino Portuguese Pilgrimage

 As beautiful as the landscape was, and as easy as the walking was, today seemed more like a day of internal reflection than one of appreciating external things.

 We now have less than 50 km of trail left before Santiago.
-At this point it feels like there have been three relatively distinct parts to this walk, and of them all, this last is the most difficult for us.
+At this point, it feels like there have been three relatively distinct parts to this walk, and of them all, this last is the most difficult for us.

-In the section between Lisbon and Porto the walking was hard, and the path was still under development, meaning we walked through some less picturesque areas and along the shoulders of some very busy highways.
+In the section between Lisbon and Porto, the walking was hard, and the path was still under development, meaning we walked through some less picturesque areas and along the shoulders of some very busy highways.
 Most pilgrims in this section were heading to Fatima.
-However, there was a small group of people from around the world that were hiking together, and ended up staying in many places together and sharing what we have come to think of as the Camino spirit.
+However, there was a small group of people from around the world that were hiking together and ended up staying in many places together and sharing what we have come to think of as the Camino spirit.
 We felt in this section like we were given a glimpse of Portuguese life and culture beyond what a tourist would experience, and we loved what we discovered.

 In the section between Porto and Tui there were markedly more pilgrims, with the numbers seemingly increasing every day.
 The path took on the feel of the Camino Frances, with a lot more Camino artwork, signage, monuments, shells, and commercialization.
 However, there was still an atmosphere of respect, kindness, prayer, and Camino spirit among the walkers.
-We enjoyed this section very much, but started to find the experience less comfortable when we felt surrounded by competing services aimed at catering to 'pilgrims' rather than experiencing more of the regional culture.
+We enjoyed this section very much but started to find the experience less comfortable when we felt surrounded by competing services aimed at catering to 'pilgrims' rather than experiencing more of the regional culture.

-In this final stretch of trail between Tui and Santiago the dominant culture on the Camino seems to have changed, and we find ourselves struggling to understand or appreciate it.
+In this final stretch of the trail between Tui and Santiago the dominant culture on the Camino seems to have changed, and we find ourselves struggling to understand or appreciate it.
 The Camino spirit we enjoy can still be seen in the groups of pilgrims sharing an evening meal in the towns, or in lone pilgrims sitting in quiet corners writing their journals.
 It is still there, but on the trails - when people slap your leg with their hiking poles to get you to move, or refuse to let an older pilgrim sit down so that they can keep their bag on a chair, it is becoming more difficult for us to see.

 The trails are now very full of hikers.
 Respect, self-reflection, and contemplation of any kind seem to be all but gone.
-We have seen pilgrims shoving each other out of the way, offered a helping hand only to have it stepped on (literally), waited to pass groups of pilgrims on the trail as one after the other they climbed up and swung by one arm from a stone crucifix while taking selfies, and observed pilgrims complaining because the quality of service in 3 star hotels, bars, and restaurants wasn't up to their standards.
+We have seen pilgrims shoving each other out of the way, offering a helping hand only to have it stepped on (literally), waited to pass groups of pilgrims on the trail as one after the other they climbed up and swung by one arm from a stone crucifix while taking selfies, and observed pilgrims complaining because the quality of service in 3-star hotels, bars, and restaurants wasn't up to their standards.
 I don't think this is simply the result of there being 'new' or more pilgrims since Tui, as we also experienced the huge influx of hikers in Sarria on the Camino Frances in 2016.
-However the changes to the trail in this final section of the Camino Portuguese seem to reflect an attitude of entitlement which we do not remember experiencing or witnessing in our first Camino.
+However, the changes to the trail in this final section of the Camino Portuguese seem to reflect an attitude of entitlement which we do not remember experiencing or witnessing in our first Camino.
 I don't claim to know what a pilgrim's experience should be.
-I try not to judge the behavior of others, and I know we all do walk our own way.
+I try not to judge the behaviour of others, and I know we all do walk our own way.
 However, I don't necessarily enjoy being a part of the pilgrim culture that dominates this section of the trail, and I wonder what the lesson is that I need to learn here.

 Caldas de Reis Spain